Seven-112/e-commerce_remix/README.md

-# Anyaa Admin Portal Frontend React Application
+# Anyaa HUB Frontend React Application

 ### Technologies used in this project